kyletimmermans/nypd-twitter-tool/README.md

 </br>

 Originally built with the idea that the NYPD API was a live update, turns out that it's delayed by a day.
+The dates for data can be delayed as long as a year.